georgejecook/maestro-roku/docs/Utils-Detailed.md

 ### Returns

-*   mc.types.node: The current scene node in the hierarchy.
+*   roSGnode: The current scene node in the hierarchy.

 <br/>